 Crappie continues to be the focal point of Smithville Lake.
-Black crappie numbers remain high but the size structure tends to run a little smaller with only 8 percent of the back crappie sampled being over the minimum 9 inches.
-White crappie size structure was down from previous years.
-According to the 2015 fall trap netting data, 44 percent of the white crappie are over 9 inches.
+Black crappie numbers remain high but the size structure tends to run a little smaller with only 4 percent of the back crappie sampled being over the minimum 9 inches.
+White crappie size structure was up slightly from previous years.
+According to the 2017 fall trap netting data, 53 percent of the white crappie are over 9 inches and 30 percent are over 10 inches.
 Small plastic jigs and minnows fished around the standing timber and around the numerous brush piles in the lake should produce some nice fish.
 Walleye fishing should continue to be good in Smithville Lake.
-Walleye sampling in 2015 indicated that 45 percent of the walleye sampled were over 20 inches.
-2016 will also be a stocking year, with 215,000 walleye fingerlings stocked to ensure walleye fishing to be good in the future.
+Walleye sampling in 2017 indicated that 32 percent of the walleye sampled were over 20 inches.
+Smithville Lake now receives annual stockings of walleye, so the size structure may go down slightly but anglers should expect catch rates to dramatically increase in the next couple of years.
 There are two primary fishing seasons for walleye at the lake: the spawning run to the dam, and the hot summer months on the points and flats.
 The spawning run on the dam can be frustrating for many anglers, but the stockings have greatly increased the number of fish coming to the dam.
 Using shallow diving crank baits work best during this period.
 During the summer months, walleye move deeper off main lake points and flats.
 The newly installed rock piles in the main lake area should produce good numbers of fish.
 Trolling deep diving cranks or crawler harnesses over these areas usually work best.